qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 * ``load from the environment``: use a function, for example in :file:`startup.py` or from an installed plugin
-* ``load from an external file``: a file chooser will let you select a Python file from your filesystem or enter an URL for a remote file.
+* ``load from an external file``: a file chooser will let you select a Python file from your filesystem or enter a URL for a remote file.
 * ``provide code in this dialog``: a Python editor will appear where you can directly type the function to use.